israelwangila/akan-birthdays/README.md

 > The application matches the day of the week with a specific Akan Name and outputs it to the user with a personalized message.

 - NB : `All input should be in Numbers`

+## Technologies Used
+- html
+ - css
+ - javascript